kube-rs/website/docs/controllers/testing.md

 # Testing

-This chapter covers various types of tests you can write for controllers, and what each test type is most appropriate for.
+This chapter covers various types of tests you can write for controllers along with discussions of their tradeoffs.

 ## Terminology

-We will loosely re-use our existing [test conventions](https://github.com/kube-rs/kube/blob/main/CONTRIBUTING.md#testing) and outline four types of tests:
+We will loosely re-use the [kube test categories](https://github.com/kube-rs/kube/blob/main/CONTRIBUTING.md#testing) and outline four types of tests:

 - **End to End tests** (requires Kubernetes through an **in-cluster** Client)
 - **Integration tests** (requires Kubernetes)